tir38/android-master-detail-nav-drawer/README.md

             case 1:
                 textView1.setTextColor(selectedColor);
                 break;
             case 2:
                 textView2.setTextColor(selectedColor);
                 break;
             case 3:
                 textView3.setTextColor(selectedColor);
                 break;
             default:
                 Log.d(TAG, "unknown master ID");
         }
     }</b>
 }
 </pre>

-At this point we've basically reproduced the CodePath example but with Fragments.
-We don't really have anything to show for our extra work.
-So now is the time to re-use our master and detail fragments to make this look different on larger screens.
+At this point we've basically reproduced the functionality of the CodePath example but with Fragments.
+We don't yet have anything to show for our extra work.
+So now is the time to re-use our master and detail fragments to make the UI look different on larger screens.

 We are going to use resource qualifiers to supply a different version of `activity_main.xml` on screens with a smallest width greater than 600dp.
 This is a good initial guess at tablet size.